AMStephens/Udacity-Pipeline-Project/README.md

 ```
 python app.py
 ```
-Open a seperate cloud shell, and run the following:
+Open a separate cloud shell, and run the following:
 ```
 cd Udacity-Pipeline-Project
 chmod +x make_predict_azure_app.sh
 ./make_predict_azure_app.sh
 ```
-A sucessful prediction should look like this:
+A successful prediction should look like this:
 ![sucessful prediction main](https://user-images.githubusercontent.com/71175451/234285033-599289c8-0af9-483b-8a6f-9ec720221a1c.PNG)

 ### 8. Monitor the logs and load test